duran10/color-prediction/README.md

 This webapp is built using Flask, a Python web framework, and HTML for the front-end.
 The app uses a Random Forest model to predict the colors based on the date and trial entered by the user.

 ### Running the Flask App
 To run the Flask app, you will need to have Python and Flask installed on your machine.
 You can check if you have Python installed by running python --version in your command line.
 If it is not installed, you can download it from the official website: https://www.python.org/downloads/.
+The python code for the flask was made with python version 3.11.

 Once you have Python installed, you can install Flask by running in your command line: